1. Terms and Conditions of Workshop Bookings

 10.7 On completion of the workshop itinerary, you may leave the location using your own transportation, or continue on with further accommodation/travel at your own expense.

-11.1 Where included in the workshop details page, appropriate accommodation will be provided by us, subject to the accommodation service provider’s own terms and conditions.
+11.1 Where included in your workshop details documents, appropriate accommodation will be provided by us, subject to the accommodation service provider’s own terms and conditions.

 11.2 By utilising the accommodation booked by us, you agree to abide by and accept the service provider’s terms and conditions independently of your contract with us.